[ Printer Friendly Version ] [ Report Abuse ]

-The pair continued to playfully gossip and bicker as the sun slowly began to lower itself towards the horizon.
+The pair continued to playfully gossip and bicker as the sun began to lower itself towards the horizon.
 Students bustled in and out of the common room, but neither Gryffindor seemed to notice; they were too entrenched in their own conversation.
 Peter finally threw a glance out the window next to him and sighed as he looked at the yellow, pink, orange, blue, and violet hued sunset reflected across the Black Lake.
-He marveled in the landscape’s natural beauty.
-His fingers automatically found their way to his pocket and after a quick inventory check, he counted three cigarettes left in his packet.
+He marveled in the landscape’s natural beauty and his fingers automatically found their way to his pocket.
+After a quick inventory check, he counted three cigarettes left in his packet.

 He grimaced.
-He’d only had ten left this morning.
+He’d only had ten this morning.

 “Oh, Peter,” Aeryn wined.
 “I do wish you’d stop.
 It’s such a disgusting habit.”

 “Well it’s an addicting habit,” he replied as he got up from his seat, “nothing I can change about that.
 I’ll catch you later.
 We’ve got another prank to set up tonight so I won’t be back until the wee hours of the morning.”

 She beamed as he leaned down and kissed the top of her head.